dev4Agriculture/isoxml-dotnet/README.md

 This is used to export a WorkingSetMasterName to an ISOTaskDataFile.

+## TaskController Emulator
+The TaskController Emulator can be used to generate machine data just like a TaskController would do it.

+### Generate

+Use the Generate-Function to create a new TaskController Emulator.
+You can set Version, and some info on the TaskController Manufacturer

+### Localization

+To ensure that all your devices receive a valid DeviceDescription, Use the SetLocalization-Function to define Language and Unit Systems

+### GenerateDevice

+This returns a DeviceGenerator.
+When calling "GenerateDevice", the generated, yet empty device is automatically added to the ISOXML TaskSet.

+Use the Functions of the DeviceGenerator to Simplify machine Generation:

+- AddDeviceElement: Use this if you need more than the main DeviceElement.
+The MainElement is directly generated with the Device
+- AddDeviceProcessData/AddDeviceProperty: Create a DPD or DPT-Element, directly link it inside the DeviceElement and - if provided - add the Value Presentation
+- NextDevice...Id: These functions can be used to generate IDs for DPD, DPT, DET, DVP.
+They are already called internally in the AddDeviceProcessData/AddDeviceProperty, so you don't need to call them.
+But you can if you want to influence the numbers

+### BUS Simulation: Connect and Disconnect

+In a normal TaskController.
+A DeviceDescription, a TimeLog and a DeviceAllocation is always added when a machine is connected.
+To do this in our emulator, use **ConnectDevice** and **DisconnectDevice**.

+### ISOXML Manipulation

+To be able to add Customers, Product, etc. and to be able to save the ISOXML, you can get the Whole ISOXML-Object from GetTaskDataSet();

+### TaskController Actions

+- If you want to collect machine data, you need to Start a task using StartTask().
+- Once you call StartTask, any other Started Task is paused
+- If you call FinishTask, the Task is set to "Final" and should not be started anymore

+### Data Recording

+The data Recording consists of 2 types of Functions:

+#### Time and Position Record

+We see Time and Position as leading, which means, that before any machine data is recorded, we need to record a Time and Position (position might as well be of status "UNKNOWN")

+#### Recording Machine Data

+There is in total 2 Functions to record Data, each comes in 2 forms.

+- **AddValue vs. UpdateValue**: UpdateValue can be used to set a new value for DDI+DET; not caring about the old value.
+Add(Raw)ValueTo... can used to sum up values over time.
+E.g. You might not want to keep track of the total driven distance, you might just add the value driven since the last record was done.
+- **Update vs. UpdateRaw***: ISOBUS works with Standardized Units, defined for each DDI at https://isobus.net.
+To track Data in this Unit, use the UpdateRaw function.
+ You might however have a ValuePresentation defined and prefer to document data in your unit of choice.
+If so, use the Update... or Add...-Function.
+It will automatically convert the value based on your ValuePresentation

+-
 # License note on Logos

 Please be aware that the logo assigned to this project is only covered under Apache2 when used with this project.